griffithlab/griffithlab.org/pages/research.md

 {% include project
   title="Recurrent WNT Pathway Alterations are Frequent in Relapsed Small Cell Lung Cancer"

-  description="Nearly all patients with small cell lung cancer (SCLC) eventually relapse with chemotherapy resistant disease.
+  description="Nearly all patients with small cell lung cancer (SCLC) eventually relapse with chemotherapy-resistant disease.
 The molecular mechanisms driving chemotherapy resistance in SCLC remain to be characterized.
 We performed whole-exome sequencing of paired SCLC tumor samples procured at diagnosis (treatment-naive samples) and relapse (relapse samples) from 12 patients, along with unpaired relapse samples obtained from 18 additional patients.
-We observed multiple somatic copy number alterations including gains in ABCC1, and deletions in MYCL, MSH2, and MSH6 among relapse samples.
-Relapse samples also showed recurrent mutations in regulators of WNT signaling such as CHD8 and APC.
-Analysis of RNA-sequencing data suggested an enrichment for “ASCL1-low” expression subtype and WNT activation in relapse samples.
-Activation of WNT signaling in chemotherapy sensitive human SCLC cell lines through APC knockdown induced chemotherapy resistance.
-Additionally, in vitro-derived chemotherapy resistant cell lines demonstrated increased WNT activity.
+We observed multiple somatic copy number alterations, including gains in ABCC1, and deletions in MYCL, MSH2, and MSH6 among relapse samples.
+Relapse samples also showed recurrent mutations in regulators of WNT signaling, such as CHD8 and APC.
+Analysis of RNA-sequencing data suggested enrichment for “ASCL1-low” expression subtype and WNT activation in relapse samples.
+Activation of WNT signaling in chemotherapy-sensitive human SCLC cell lines through APC knockdown induced chemotherapy resistance.
+Additionally, in vitro-derived chemotherapy-resistant cell lines demonstrated increased WNT activity.
 Our results support a role for WNT signaling activation as a mechanism of chemotherapy resistance in relapsed SCLC."

   team="Alex Wagner, Zach Skidmore, Kilannin Krysiak, Avinash Ramu, Lee Trani, Jason Kunisaki, Nick Spies"